Cross (destroyed): OS Grid Reference – SK 2612 9417

 Archaeology & History

 Described in Joseph Hunter’s (1819) rare work as being close to a now-lost stone circle, this wayside cross is shown on the earliest Ordnance Survey map of 1855 as being at the side of the old Penistone road, across from the guide-stoop which can still be seen.
-The cross stood at a peak on the roadside which allowed it to be visible from either direction.
+The cross stood at a peak on the roadside which allowed it to be visible from either direction and probably stood on the ancient township boundary line.

 In Neville Sharpe’s (2002) fine survey he found an early account of this lost relic from writings ascribed to one John Wilson, who lived between 1719 and 1783, which told that,